mylesreilly70/Best_Neighborhood_in_Pittsburgh_Group_67/README.md

 # Read me
-Our group is group 67, are official team name is 67.
+Our group is Group 67, are official team name is 67.
 ## Group members:
 Myles Reilly
 Email:mjr270@pitt.edu